openhive-network/tx-inspector/README.md

   </tr>
   <tr>
     <td rowspan="3">Authority path</td>
-    <td rowspan="3">The authority path evaluation starts from matching blockchain accounts to the public key calculated from signature.
+    <td rowspan="3">The authority path evaluation starts from matching blockchain account to the public key calculated from signature.
 Then the algorithm iterates through account list retrieved in previous step and checks their authority, to find matching public key.
 It visits also all account based authority entries defined in given account to finally find the account required to satisfy transaction authority.</td>
     <td>Direct signing</td>
     <td>If the transaction was signed by the account directly responsible for its required authority, the authority path will include only this single account.
 This means that the public key is included in this account's authorities.</td>
   </tr>